Samurais/52chatbot/src/posts/2017-06-14-elasticsearch-query.md

 ```
 * [bool](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)

+A query that matches documents matching boolean combinations of other queries.

 * must

 The clause must appear in matching documents and will contribute to the score.

 * should

 The clause should appear in the matching document.

 If the bool query is in a query context and has a must or filter clause then a document will match the bool query even if none of the should queries match.
 In this case these clauses are only used to influence the score.